-Once you master the basics of using the Instant Pot, check out Instant Pot Recipes to get cooking and sign up for my top Instant Pot Secrets!
+Once you master the basics of using the Instant Pot, check out Instant Pot Recipes.
+And don't miss signing up for my top Instant Pot Secrets!

 If you have recently been gifted or purchased an Instant Pot, chances are you are either feeling excited or completely overwhelmed.

-I have helped thousands of people put aside their fears and tackle cooking in their Instant Pot and I want to help you!
+I have helped millions of people put aside their fears and tackle cooking in their Instant Pot and I want to help you!

 How to Use an Instant Pot

-Using an Instant Pot is not hard.
-In fact, I have found it has made my life immensely easier, but it is a bit of a learning curve.
+Using an Instant Pot is not hard, but there is a bit of a learning curve.

 And if you learn better through video, be sure to check out my YouTube Video!